YvesLangstonMays/BIOL4384/README.md

 notch3 enables Notch binding activity.
 Expressed in the digestive system, mesoderm, nervous system, pleuroperitoneal region, and vasculature. **Human ortholog implicated in CADASIL 1, infantile myofibromatosis, and lateral meningocele syndrome**

+## Struhl - Nuclear Access and Action of Notch In Vivo

 # References

 Update the references below